import numpy as np

 #plt.legend()

-attributes relative weights mi for i=1…N in order to rectify potential bias in the sampling: masses should be small in areas where points are concentrated.
+The method computeMassKnn attributes relative weights $m_i$ for $i = 1 \ldots N$ in order to rectify potential bias in the sampling: masses should be small in areas where points are concentrated.

-We can either choose the number kM of neighbours and infer the radius r>0 of the neighbouring ball to be considered (Knn
+We can either choose the number $k_M$ of neighbours and infer the radius $r>0$ of the neighbouring ball to be considered (Knn) or choose the radius $r>0$ of the neighbouring ball (not implemented yet) and infer $k_M$.

 V.computeKDTree()